Farm24: Educating the Public on Farming and Agriculture with Social Media

+If you’re a farmer you may be wondering how you can give insight into your experiences on the farm.
+The short answer is with social media!
 My Instagram (and now Youtube) has grown extremely well by sticking to some simple rules.
-We (probably) all carry a mobile phone with us on the farm, 99% of my content is shot on my iPhone, you don’t need any fancy equipment to get started, half the battle is taking the first picture!
+Most of us carry a mobile phone with us on the farm, 99% of my content is shot on my iPhone, you don’t need any fancy equipment to get started, half the battle is just taking the first picture!

-- You don’t have to edit anything straight away.
+You don’t have to edit anything straight away.
 If you’re busy doing something on the farm, snap a few quick pics and then save them to your camera roll.
-The next time you’re dandering from one place on the farm to the other, a passenger in the farm jeep or waiting on a slow milker, you can edit and upload (add a time stamp if necessary for context!)
+The next time you’re dandering from one place on the farm to the other, a passenger in the farm jeep or waiting on a slow milker, you can edit and upload then (add a timestamp if necessary for context!)

-- MAKE USE of all the features on the social media apps.
+Make use of all the features on the social media apps.
 Instagram has the option of GIFs, Music, Geotags, different fonts and animations on stories, use them!
-Develop your own recognisable style and take inspiration from other people BUT DON’T COPY – there’s truly nothing more annoying than seeing your stories regurgitated on someone else’s page!
+Develop your own recognisable style and take inspiration from other people but don’t just copy them.
+There’s truly nothing more annoying than seeing your stories regurgitated on someone else’s page!

-- KEEP IT SIMPLE – remember not everyone in your audience will be from a farming background.
+We want to create a strong community for farmers, but another important focus should be getting everyone involved - no matter what their background!
+Remember not everyone in your audience will be from a farming background.
 Keeping your posts simple, concise and easily understood means they can be enjoyed by everyone.

 Thanks for reading!